OUR IMPORTANT SERVICES:

 A brief introduction of the subject of how to make a will in India by legal experts.

-A will can be made only in respect to self-acquired property .
+In India, a will can be made only in respect to self-acquired property .
 The testator can also include the disposal of his vested share in the ancestral property.
+Will can also be executed for future property or expected share in some property by making specific conditionality in this regard.
+If the will has already been executed than a Codicil can be executed to add the same to the will.

 Will can only be made by any person who is above the age of 18.
-If there is no will then the property of the testator could be disposed off according to intestate rules.
+If there is no will then the property of the testator could be disposed off according to intestate rules and the existing laws of India.

 We have tried to explain in details the legal process of how to make a will in India.